 Congressional recess is a special time.
 It’s when Members of Congress (MoCs) come back to their home districts for extended periods of time to meet with their constituents and hold public events.
 These recess periods are when your MoCs prefer to hold town halls, ribbon cuttings, and otherwise garner good local press for themselves.

-As in February, the upcoming recess is a great opportunity for your group to remind your MoCs that they need to stand up for you—and that means standing up and speaking out against the Trump agenda.
+Recess is a great opportunity for your group to remind your MoCs that they need to stand up for you.

-Below are some expanded tips and strategies on how to maximize this opportunity to influence your MoCs.
-Keep it up.
-This is working.
-We can win.
+Below are some expanded tips and strategies on how to maximize this opportunity to influence your MoCs at town halls.

 Prepare for Your Town Hall.